 Following fertility tests, the doctor at the fertility clinic gave us a 5% chance of conception using my own eggs and a 50-60% chance with donor eggs.
-Because I was 44 at the time (45 when I gave birth), we felt that we didn't have the time or money to try with my own eggs a few times first.
+Because I was 44 at the time (45 when I gave birth), we felt that we didn't have the time or money to try my own eggs a few times first.
 In a way, that made our decision easier.
-We did lots of research into using donor eggs, and in particular found the Donor Conception Network (DCN) very useful.
+We did lots of research into using donor eggs, and in particular, found the Donor Conception Network (DCN) very useful.

 It took us some time to choose our egg donor.
 We started narrowing down based on physical and other characteristics such as education and came up with a shortlist of four or five.

 We received some further information from London Egg Bank on those, including a couple of personal letters.
 It was this that made our choice easy, as I resonated so much with our donor and what she shared in her heartfelt, personal letter.
 I felt we were similar in many ways, and she sounded so lovely.
 It was very clear she was the right choice.
 Her letter made me cry - in a good way.